What are stretch marks?

 How are stretch marks treated?

 There are several treatment options for stretch marks.
-In general, treatment of these scars is difficult.
+In general, the treatment of these scars is difficult.
 Treatment mostly improves the appearance of stretch marks and will not cause them to go away completely.
 Patients respond differently to treatments, and so results vary widely.
 If you are serious about dealing with unwanted stretch marks, it is best to be in the care of a dermatologist who can recommend your best options.
 If you go to a dermatologist, he or she will take a detailed medical history, including medications you are taking.
 Some medications can cause stretch marks, and it is very important to be open and honest with your doctor.
 Those medications include hormones and steroids.
 It is important to remember that each treatment plan may require several visits and several treatment rounds.

 Lotions and creams

-There are plenty over-the-counter treatments for stretch marks.
+There are plenty of over-the-counter treatments for stretch marks.
 If you are a woman who is pregnant and you are concerned with stretch marks, let your physician know before you want to begin preventative treatment before your stomach starts growing.
 Often, your physician can recommend creams.
-It is important to note that creams and lotions may or may not work, since a person's genetics play a role in stretch mark formation.
+It is important to note that creams and lotions may or may not work since a person's genetics play a role in stretch mark formation.

 Drink plenty of water.
 Proper water intake keeps your skin soft and less likely to develop stretch marks.
 Caffeine can increase your risk of stretch marks.
 If you're stuck on your caffeinated coffee or tea, make sure you balance the fluids.
 Drink just as much – or more – water as you drink coffee, tea or soda.